chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 # Using Chef Community Cookbooks with AWS OpsWorks Chef 12

 AWS OpsWorks is an application management service that makes it easy to deploy and operate applications of all shapes and sizes.
 OpsWorks supports Chef recipes for automating these services.

 With the release of OpsWorks Chef 12 for Linux, namespace conflicts have been resolved between OpsWorks cookbooks and Chef community cookbooks allowing people to use community cookbooks in their OpsWorks infrastructure.
 Chef is working closely with OpsWorks to integrate both products and remove the friction between workflows with either product.
 Opsworks Chef 12 for Linux takes us one step closer by enabling the use of any community cookbooks.

 This post will walk through the process of using OpsWorks and Chef to create a simple web application using Django.
 We'll use community cookbooks and ``dpaste``, an open source project that stores text snippets using Django, a free and open source web application framework written in Python.

 This isn't an in-depth guide for Python, Django, Chef, or OpsWorks; while I'll point out some key components to think about with a working example, prior to deploying to your environment you should ensure that you think through your specific concerns.
 I look forward to hearing your feedback and any modifications that you test out.

 ## Background

 Before we get too much further, let's establish a common understanding so that we can bridge the cultures between these different technologies, Chef and OpsWorks.

 ### Chef Basics

 Within Chef, we have the concepts of _resources_, _recipes_, and _cookbooks_.

 **Resources** are the basic building blocks of our infrastructure.
 We can use resources as provided by core chef, pull resources in from community cookbooks, or we can extend and customize our own resources.

 **Recipes** are the description a specific piece of an application that we want to have running on a system.
 It's the ordered set of resources and potentially additional code for logic and flow control.
 Just as with a recipe for baking chocolate chip cookies or oatmeal cookies, the recipe will be specific to what we want to create.

-**Cookbooks** re a collection of recipes and other supporting files.
+**Cookbooks** are a collection of recipes and other supporting files.
 One of the supporting files is the ``metadata.rb`` file that specifies the cookbook's version number.
 We can create our own cookbooks or pull from the community cookbook repository, the Supermarket.

 One great thing about chef community cookbooks is that you can reuse what makes sense for you, and create more specific cookbooks and recipes within your environment.